RhizomeDB/spec/README.md

 # 1. Introduction

-> Glory to the logos, my friends!
-Long live dialectics!
-Let the party begin!
-May the verb be with you!
+> A concept is a brick.
+It can be used to build a courthouse of reason.
+Or it can be thrown through the window.
 >
-> ― [Laurent Binet], [The Seventh Function of Language]
+> ― [Deleuze] & [Guattari], [A Thousand Plateaus: Capitalism and Schizophrenia]

 ## 1.1 Motivation